HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Software development life cycle/SoftwareDevelopmentLifeCycle.md

 After requirement analysis, the next step is clearly defining and documenting the software requirements and getting them approved by the project stakeholders.<br/>
 This is done through the ‘SRS’ – Software Requirement Specification document which consists of all the product requirements to be designed and developed during the project life cycle.<br/>

+#### `Enterprise Analysis`
+Enterprise Analysis is a crucial phase in the Software Development Life Cycle (SDLC), particularly in the early stages of software project planning.
+It focuses on understanding the business goals, problems, and opportunities that drive the need for a software solution.
+This process ensures that the software development aligns with the overall business objectives and delivers value.<br/>